 Cumin is one of the backbones of Indian and Mexican food and I use it often - I love its pungent, slightly earthy flavor.
 This recipe calls for simmering the quinoa with whole cumin seeds to impart some of that nice flavor to the grain.
 Check the bulk section of your healthfood or grocery store to find it whole.
 It should be cheap.

 Here's the quinoa, flecked with cumin seeds.
 You can tell that it's finished cooking by the little curly "tails" that become visible in each "grain" (did you know quinoa that is not actually a grain? but let's just pretend it is...)

 Beets are another food that I had to conquer my distaste for but am now 100% sold on.
 I think that in this case, it was a matter of my taste buds finally maturing or something - how else can I account for my vehement dislike of their earthy flavor for nearly 30 years?
 But now I think beets are the bomb!
 Rich, beautiful and incredibly sweet.
-Plus, they're also sickeningly good for you - packed with nutrients and antioxidants...
+Plus, they're also really good for you - packed with nutrients and antioxidants and other buzzwords...

 I'm always amazed by the brilliance of their color...

 I've come to love them raw - they're great in green salads, too.
 Crunchy and sweet!
 Mix them with the quinoa and you get a simply breathtaking dish - remarkably pretty and very appropriate for any upcoming Valentine's Day parties you might be going to.

 As for the chickpeas, these are quick and easy and mighty tasty.
 I washed the beet greens (no need to throw them away - they're also yummy and good for you.)
 Then removed the ribs to chop them up finely since they're tougher than the greens and cut the leaves into ribbons.